 Financing reinsurance is an important part of the Company's strategy.
 Financing is obtained to partially offset the upfront cost of writing new business, and this financing is then repaid in future periods through ceded premiums and claims under quota share treaties.
-The amount of financing received in the year net of repayments of existing treaties and excluding fees payable was a £20.1m outgoing compared to £21.4m of income in the prior year.
+The amount of financing received in the year net of repayments of existing treaties and excluding fees payable was £42.5m of income compared to £20.1m of outgo in the prior year.
 The higher sales seen over the financial year resulted in more new financing reinsurance being taken than in the previous year.
-In addition, a number of reinsurance treaty amendments were signed with the reinsurers during the year, in order to change the repayment profile of the treaties, in response to the impact of the pandemic on the economic profile of the reinsured business, reducing access to treatment during the pandemic in the short term and introducing a catch up in later periods.
+In the prior year, a number of reinsurance treaty amendments were signed with the reinsurers.
+This was to change the repayment profile of the treaties to reflect the economic profile of the reinsured business due to the pandemic.